boschrexroth/ctrlx-automation-sdk/samples-net/hello.globalization/README.md

-# README .NET hello.world
+# README .NET hello.globalization

-This .NET sample prints out "Hello World" to the console.
+This sample is not running in (performance optimized) globalization-invariant mode, to have full access to culture-specific data and behavior and globalization features.

 ## Description

-The app is prompting "Hello World" to standard output.
+The app is prompting culture-specific formatted text to standard output.

 ## Prerequisites